zzw-zwzhang/Awesome-of-Multimodal-Dialogue-Models/README.md

 ![](https://img.shields.io/badge/Number-60-green)

-A curated list of long-tailed recognition and related resources.
+A curated list of multimodal dialogue models and related resources.

 Please feel free to pull requests or open an issue to add papers.